-Combined Pharmaceutical Budget
+Combined Pharmaceutical Budget (CPB)

-Pharmac manages the CPB
+Pharmac manages the Combined Pharmaceutical Budget (CPB)

 The CPB is completely separate from the money used to meet the costs of running Pharmac.
-Our operating budget is set by the Minister of Health.

-What is the Combined Pharmaceutical Budget for?
+What is the CPB for?

 How is the CPB set